Senior Voting Guide: Strategies To Help Older Adults Vote In Each State

 ONE: Technological Challenges: Many Seniors Are Unable To Access Voting Information Online

 Traditionally, radio, TV, and newspapers delivered our voting information.
-These resources are very valuable, but today, most voting information is also readily available online, along with many new useful resources.
+These resources are very valuable, but today, a majority of voting information and resources are available online.

 However, many older adults struggle with technological barriers.
 Some older adults may live in rural areas without consistent internet access.